MOM dx with Pancreatic Cancer Aug 20, 2012.

-Did pretty well during treatments.
-UPDATE: Cancer came back strong.
+Did pretty well during treatments with exception of fatigue UPDATE:: Cancer came back strong nine weeks after finishing treatments.
 Mom lost her courageous eight month battle April 2, 2013.

 HUSBAND - Anaplastic Astrocytoma grade 3